 Reducing Maternal Mortality: Effective Training In Emergency Cesarean Deliveries

 Nobody wants to think of worst case scenarios in childbirth, least of all the laboring mother.
 But it’s something which medical professionals have to think about and keep thinking about until the baby is safely delivered.
 It’s one of the rare medical situations when you have two patients, both of which need constant monitoring.
 In childbirth, when things go wrong they can go very wrong indeed.
 In many countries, the percentage of babies born by cesarean section is as high as 25% but in most of these cases the decision to deliver the baby in the theatre will have been made well in advance of the mother going into labor, for a whole host of reasons.
 Around half of the cesareans performed in hospitals are not pre-planned though and the decision to operate is only made when the mother is in labor and things are not progressing as they should.
 It’s not hyperbole to say this is a life-and-death decision, with two lives potentially in danger.
+Read more about the benefits of effective training in emergency Cesarean deliveries.

 Making The Call